Maxpoison/JavaScript-Celcius-to-Fahrenheit/README.md

-# JavaScript-Celcius-to-Fahrenheit
+# JavaScript-Celsius-to-Fahrenheit
-Celcius to Fahrenhet calculator
+Celsius to Fahrenhet calculator